 Since the biggest withdrawal attempt comes from making a down payment towards a home, it’s an important factor to take into consideration.
 You definitely need to plan the usage of the RRSP Home Buyer’s Plan (HBP) and see about making use of your RRSP.
 That money should not be invested in equity to avoid any market risks.
 Consider cash or fixed income depending on your timeline.

-Remember that you can always start with your TFSA and then move the money in your RRSP at a later time.
+Remember that you can always start with your TFSA and then move the money to your RRSP later.

 Step 2 – TFSA or RRSP First?